How Do I Check the Status of My Medicare Enrollment?

 - Edited By

-- If you apply before turning 65, coverage begins on your birthday month; if after, there might be a wait of up to three months for coverage
+- If you enroll in premium Part A or Part B before turning 65, coverage begins in your birthday month; if you sign up in the three months after turning 65, coverage starts the following month.

 How To Check Your Medicare Status

-After you apply for Medicare coverage, it takes about 30 to 60 days to receive a letter confirming your acceptance.
-This lag time means if you want to be on Medicare when you turn 65, finalize and send your paperwork at least two months before your 65th birthday.
+After you apply for Medicare coverage, it can take a few weeks to receive a letter confirming your acceptance.
+So, if you want to be on Medicare when you turn 65, finalize and send your paperwork a month or two before your 65th birthday to be safe.

 - Log into your MyMedicare.gov account.